 Arizona Civil Statute of Limitations Related Resources

 You might have a slip and fall case in Sedona or even a medical malpractice claim in Scottsdale.
 Either way, you will have to follow the state's time limits for filing your case.
 Arizona's civil statute of limitations often depends on the nature of your claim.
-If you are dealing with a personal injury or other dispute that may merit compensation, it's in your best interests to contact an injury attorney for a free claim evaluation.
+If you are dealing with a personal injury or other dispute that may merit compensation, it's in your best interests to contact an Arizona litigation attorney as soon as possible.

 Contact a qualified attorney.